Opera Regeolocation in Venice (1660-1760)

 Project plan

 Here is the plan for our project.
 The core idea is to represent on an interface the information about operas given in Venise between 1660 and 1760, according to the book of Eleanor Selfridge-Field (Standford 2007).
-We collect data about composers, writters, dates, opera houses.
+We collect data about composers, writers, dates, opera houses.

 After the midterm presentation of the project, we divide the work in two.
 Christophe works on the interface implementation while Eliott works on the last elements of the database.